-All levels will find suitable rides, from a gentle family float, to Class IV and V whitewater.
+All levels will find suitable rides, from a gentle family float to Class IV and V whitewater.
 Most trips can be either a half or full day.
-The headwaters begins in Leadville, with most folks rafting the Browns Canyon section south from Buena Vista.
+The headwaters of the Arkansas River begins by Leadville, with most folks rafting the Browns Canyon section south from Buena Vista.
 The Royal Gorge is big in Cañon City too.

 Rafting through the Royal Gorge under its famous bridge is a desirable trip for thrill seekers.
-Difficulty level varies based on water flow.
-Browns Canyon in Nathrop is another with a chance for wild whitewater, as well simpler floats avoiding the bigger rapids.
+The difficulty level varies based on water flow.
+Browns Canyon in Nathrop is another with a chance for wild whitewater, as well as simpler floats avoiding the bigger rapids.

 There are numerous rafting outfits hosting expertly guided trips down the Arkansas River.
 Many trips can be combined into a 1/2 day rafting with zipping, ATVing, or riding a train.
 Echo Canyon River Expeditions even offers a mule ride and bridge visit package.